Onemind-Services-LLC/naf/50 Version Control Systems in Network Automation with Git/exercise_4.md

   - In the main block (if __name__ == "__main__":), it specifies the commands to run on the router (commands_to_run), which includes "sh run int gig4" to show the configuration of interface GigabitEthernet4.
   - It executes the commands using the run_commands_on_router function and prints the output.

-## Note:
+## Note: When prompted, ensure to pass the GitLab access token for authentication.

-   When prompted, ensure to pass the GitLab access token for authentication.
+Ensure you have Python installed on your system.
+Check using python --version.

 Run check_interface.py script using the following command: